kasuken/Moodflix/README.md

 ## 🎯 About

 ### Overview of our project
 We have started this project with the purpose to participate to the Microsoft Azure Hackathon on dev.to.
-Our project's goal is to add special features to an existing list of movies.
+Our project's goal is to add special features to an existing list of movies.<br />
 Imagine yourself at night, thinking about what movie to watch and no title comes to your mind.
-Well, that's exactly when **Moodflix can help you in identifying the perfect movie** for your night, based on **your actual mood**.
+Well, that's exactly when **Moodflix can help you in identifying the perfect movie** for your night, based on **your actual mood**. <br />
-And after selecting your movie, Moodflix shows you all the movie's reviews with their own mood icon.
+And after selecting your movie, Moodflix shows you all the movie's reviews with their own mood icon. <br />
-You can also get a global view at a glance to understand whether people have enjoyed it or not.
+You can also get a global view at a glance to understand whether people have enjoyed it or not.<br />
-Go try it and please let us know if you enjoyed it with a ⭐️ - we would really appreciate it.
+Go try it and please let us know if you enjoyed it with a ⭐️ - we would really appreciate it.<br />

 ### Preview video
 ![](https://github.com/kasuken/Moodflix/blob/main/moodflix.gif?raw=true)